 3. Each submission should have a separate drawing/detailed scope of work log.
 Both the PSU Project Leader/Designer/Engineer of record must review to make sure it contains the most current drawings, specifications, addenda, bulletins etc. Additionally, confirm your acceptance of any items in the exclusions/clarifications and other sections.
-When finished with the review, enter your name, firm's name, and date into the bottom of the form and make sure you've entered a response for the yes/no questions.
+When finished with the review, please advance the process in e-builder.

 Please forward and share these instructions with others members of your design team and have them follow the same procedure outlined above.
-Once this process is complete, please return all documents back to me.
-If there are no comments, please send an email stating so.